EmotiBit/Biometric_Validation_Methods/pybind_instructions.md

 ## Requirements
 In order to configure an algorithm for pybind, a new directory name `pybind` should be created under the root directory.
 This directory will hold all files related to the C++ to Python process.

+In addition, [EmotiBit ArduinoFilters](https://github.com/EmotiBit/EmotiBit_ArduinoFilters) must be present in the Arduino libraries folder (from library manager or manual download) so that the ArduinoMock library can be found by CMake.
+- It is possible that ArduinoMock will be pulled out of ArduinoFilters in the future to a place such as the `pybind` directory of each algorithm, or into the Arduino libraries directory as its own library

 ### Setting up Python Virtual Environment
 - Open a new command prompt window
 - `cd` to the algorithm repository (ex.
 EmotiBit_Brainflow_SpO2_algorithm)